Nodaka/nbtof/README.md

 c
 ```

-you can take functionalized py file `output.py`.
+You can take functionalized py file `output.py` by executing the next code.

 ```python
 import nbtof